20 Things You Should Never Do to Get Over a Breakup

 Don’t kiss and tell

 When it comes to bad-mouthing your ex, zip it.
 That’s not the right move for getting over a breakup.
 “Trash talk reflects more on you than it does on your ex,” says Masini.
 It’s not polite, attractive, or productive.
 “It drags you down into the mud when what you need is to rise above.”
 Even though you’re hurting, try to be the bigger person by staying silent about your ex.
 The exception to the rule?
 You can, of course, confide in your close friends and family.
-Don’t miss these signs you may be causing a toxic relationship.
+These are the 8 things you should never post about your relationship on social media.